Symbiosis-JU/Multitarget-Marker-Genes-Analysis/GUIDELINE.md

 - **zOTU_table_expanded** - with zerio-radius OTUs, each sequence that differs at least by one nucleotide will be a different zOTU.
 ![alt text](https://github.com/Symbiosis-JU/Multitarget-Marker-Genes-Analysis/blob/main/core_results.png?raw=true)

-As this is still contaminated data and unfiltered data, probably you are going to use the zOTU table for further steps.
+As this is still contaminated and unfiltered data, probably you want to use the zOTU table for further steps.

-## symbio_core
+## symbio_quant
 Type **symbio_quant** to activate the script.

 First, the script will ask you to choose where to create a time-stamped output directory: